MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     $kvName
     ```

-5. In the PowerShell session within the Cloud Shell pane, run the following to grant permissions on the Key Vault to the application you registered in the previous task:
+5. In the PowerShell session within the Cloud Shell pane, run the following to update the Az.KeyVault module to the latest available version.

     ```powershell
+    Install-Module Az.KeyVault -Repository PSGallery -Force -AllowClobber
+    ```

+6. In the PowerShell session within the Cloud Shell pane, run the following to grant permissions on the Key Vault to the application you registered in the previous task:

+    ```powershell
     Set-AZKeyVaultAccessPolicy -VaultName $kvName -ResourceGroupName AZ500LAB10 -ServicePrincipalName $applicationId -PermissionsToKeys get,wrapKey,unwrapKey,sign,verify,list
     ```

-6. Close the Cloud Shell pane.
+7. Close the Cloud Shell pane.

 #### Task 3: Retrieve SQL Azure database ADO.NET Connection String